rfbergeron/bompiler/doc/IDEAS.md

 - Tags and enumeration constants declared as struct and union members are "hoisted" up into the enclosing scope

+## Intermediate Language Generator Refactor
+I will not be generating the elaborate language or three-address code that has been described in `INTLANG.md` or `TAC.md`.
+Instead, I will continue to generate what is for the most part AMD64 assembly with an infinite number of registers.

+However, the code that accomplishes this will need to be changed to accomodate recent changes to the symbol table, constant expressions, and jumps.
+At the same time, I would like to reimplement the way that instruction data is stored.

+### Instruction Data
+Instruction data is currently stored largely as formatted strings.
+While convenient for printing, it makes determining what kind an operand is difficult.
+Instructions and operands should be stored as numbers and unions of the different addressing modes.

 ## Simpler structure handling
 Structure handling could be simplified, removing the need to have a second pass over the declarators of a structure's members.
 In this scheme, the members of a